Notice of Pre-AIA or AIA Status

 Regarding claim 8, the cited prior art teach The control system of claim 7.

-The cited prior art teach comprising: a liquid injection sensor configured to output a second signal indicative of a flowrate of a liquid through a liquid injection conduit (Newton 0045 teaches flow rate of a liquid); and an anhydrous ammonia application sensor configured to output a third signal indicative of a flowrate of anhydrous ammonia in an anhydrous ammonia conduit (Buse 0004 “The electronic control unit is configured to control an application rate of a crop input material supplied from the plurality of metering units by adjusting an operating parameter of a component of each of the plurality of metering units when the application rate exceeds or falls below a predetermined threshold” 0014 “In various embodiments, the applicator devices 152 (i.e., liquid dispensers) can include tubular, conical, funnel-shaped, syringe or other suitable dispenser shapes that are configured to accurately apply the crop input materials (i.e. liquid anhydrous ammonia)”).
+The cited prior art teach comprising: a liquid injection sensor configured to output a second signal indicative of a flowrate of the liquid through a liquid injection conduit (Newton 0045 teaches flow rate of a liquid); and an anhydrous ammonia application sensor configured to output a third signal indicative of an flowrate of the anhydrous ammonia in an anhydrous ammonia conduit (Buse 0004 “The electronic control unit is configured to control an application rate of a crop input material supplied from the plurality of metering units by adjusting an operating parameter of a component of each of the plurality of metering units when the application rate exceeds or falls below a predetermined threshold” 0014 “In various embodiments, the applicator devices 152 (i.e., liquid dispensers) can include tubular, conical, funnel-shaped, syringe or other suitable dispenser shapes that are configured to accurately apply the crop input materials (i.e. liquid anhydrous ammonia)”).

 Regarding claim 9, the cited prior art teach The control system of claim 8.